A collection of on– and off–campus wellness resources and services.

 - Assists in the transition of students with disabilities to their studies at York;

 - Facilitates and coordinates individualized support and academic accommodation for students with disabilities based on an assessment of their unique needs;

-- Promotes self-awareness, self-determination and self-advocacy within students with disabilities so that they have an equal opportunity, as autonomously as possible, to meet the demands of university life;
+- Promotes self-awareness, self-determination, and self-advocacy among students with disabilities so that they have an equal opportunity, as autonomously as possible, to meet the demands of university life;

 - Promotes access and awareness as a resource to all members of the university community;

 - Advocates for an inclusive, barrier-free, accessible campus that adheres to the principles of Universal Design in Learning; and,